-21 The Council regularly updates the Local Plan Consultation database to reflect changes to the list of consultees as appropriate.
+&lt;sup>21 The Council regularly updates the Local Plan Consultation database to reflect changes to the list of consultees as appropriate.

-- Relevant documents to be made available at Council Offices as well as the Gosport Discovery Centre, and Bridgemary Library - Copy of document with comments form at: www.gosport.gov.uk/cil
+- Relevant documents to be made available at Council Offices.
+Other appropriate sites will be considered. - Copy of document with comments form at: www.gosport.gov.uk/cil